- Rob Hughes Chief Executive

 Rob started at the BMAA in Nov 2007 after completing his studies at Manchester and a brief time learning to maintain helicopters.
 Prior to this he started his flying career with competitive aeromodelling.
 This provided his first taste for fullsize aircraft in 2002, whilst at the European Championships.
 Two years later he started training for his PPL.
 After gaining his licence he quickly found Microlights and the rest is history!
 Although his enthusiasm for aerobatics persisted, achieving a CAA Display Authorisation in 2012.

-The Office Manager is responsible for ensuring the smooth and safe running of all administration tasks that running the business of the BMAA entails.
+The Business Manager is responsible for ensuring the smooth and safe running of all administration tasks that running the business of the BMAA entails.

-Hi, my name is Kelly and I am the Office Manager.
+Hi, my name is Kelly and I am the Business Manager.
 I have been working for the BMAA since 1st December 2015

 Since leaving college I have worked within the Leisure and Tourism Industry and before settling down and having a family I was fortunate enough to work in different overseas locations.
 Before joining the BMAA I was employed at a hotel as the Deputy General Manager.